How to Find Vehicle Inspection Locations Near You

 The first question that comes to mind for many Uber drivers, especially driver applicants who haven’t yet started earning money with Uber, is “How can I get a free inspection?”
 Well, there are a couple places at which you can get a free Uber inspection.

-Find the official Lyft inspection locations near you
+Find a Lyft inspection location near you

 Uber and Lyft inspections at mechanical shops near you

-Sometimes you will be in a situation in which the Uber Greenlight Hub or Lyft Hub in your area is either far from you or not open during hours that align with your schedule.
-If this is the case for you, then you may want to consider using Rideshare Mechanic’s virtual vehicle inspection service.
+Sometimes you will be in a situation in which the Uber Greenlight Hub in your area is either far from you or not open during hours that align with your schedule.
+If this is the case for you, then you may want to consider using RideShare Mechanic’s virtual vehicle inspection service.
 But if you prefer to have your vehicle inspected at a physical location as opposed to over video chat, then you may want to consider taking your care to a local mechanic shop to complete the vehicle inspection.

 To find a local mechanic near you who can conduct your vehicle inspection, simply do a search for “Mechanic near me” either on Google or Yelp.
 The results that whos up will likely be for places such as Jiffy Lube, Pep Boys, Firestone Autocare, or some local mom-and-pop shops.
 Anyways, once you find the nearest mechanic to you, be sure to call them up and ask if they can perform your Uber or Lyft vehicle inspection.